Kagebounshin/game-rating-site/README.md

 - Sign In
     - When you return to the website, as a already registred user, just sign in at the [sign in](static/img/img-readme/signIn01.png) page.
 If you spell either your username or password wrong, a [message](static/img/img-readme/signIn02.png) appears at the top of the page.

+- Admin
+    - Late in the development process I made an Admin page.
+At this page the admin can see all the [users](static/img/img-readme/admin01.png) in alphabetical order.
+The admin also has the power to Edit and/or Delete user reviews.
+Thought that would be a good idea if a user should for some reason, write something inaprproprate or add an inaprproprate image.
+The [reviews](static/img/img-readme/admin02.png) are also displayed in alphabetical order.

 - Footer
     - The footer looks the same across all the pages.
 You can send me an mail just by clicking the [Email](static/img/img-readme/footer01.png) under the "Get In Touch" header.
 Under the header "Social Media" you can visit my github, linkedIn or Instagram by clicking any of the [icons](static/img/img-readme/footer02.png).

 - Additional Features
     - When scrolling down on any of the pages a Back to the Top [button](static/img/img-readme/additional01.png) appears in the bottom right corner of the screen.
 Click it if you think you have scrolled down to far, and you get back to the top of the page.

 ### Features for the future